nikolausrauch/opengl-playground/README.md

 ```
 The OpenGL context is created on [viewer](https://github.com/nikolausrauch/opengl-playground/blob/main/viewer/viewer.h) construction and is destroyed on destruction - OpenGL calls are only allowed in between.
 For ease of use I wrapped some of the most commonly used OpenGL functionalities (not feature complete), which is accessed through an [opengl::context](https://github.com/nikolausrauch/opengl-playground/blob/main/viewer/opengl/context.h) instance.
-For example, to create a [shader program](https://github.com/nikolausrauch/opengl-playground/blob/main/viewer/opengl/shaderprogram.h) the context provides a handle to which the source code can be attached.
+For example, to create a [shader program](https://github.com/nikolausrauch/opengl-playground/blob/main/viewer/opengl/shaderprogram.h) the context provides a handle to which the source code can be attached, linked and compiled.
 ```C++
 const char *vertex_shader = "
     #version 330\n